ihmpavel/expo-video-player/README.md

 # Basic info
 Video component for Expo built on default Video component.

-The package has lot of configuration options to fit your needs.
-Only `source` and `inFullscreen` are required.
-See the props table below.
-The `Video` component also supports phones, which screen ratio is not standard.
+The package has lot of configuration options to fit all your needs.
+Only `source` in `videoProps: { source: {} }` is required.
+See the <a href='#props'>Props</a> table below.

-For compatibility information check <a href='#compatibility'>Compatibility</a>
+For compatibility information check <a href='#compatibility'>Compatibility</a>.
+FAQ is <a href='#faq'>here</a>

+# ⚠️ Updating from version 1.x to 2.x
+If you are updating from version 1.x to 2.x, you should check breaking changes in the API.
+[Migration guide to version 2](https://github.com/ihmpavel/expo-video-player/tree/master/update-version-1x-to-2x.md)

 ## Installation
 - Expo video player
 `yarn add expo-video-player` _or_ `npm install expo-video-player`
 - Dependencies
-You may also need `expo-av`, `@react-native-community/netinfo` and `@react-native-community/slider`.
-Install them with `expo-cli` (`expo install expo-av @react-native-community/netinfo @react-native-community/slider`)
+You may also need `expo-av` and `@react-native-community/slider`.
+Install them with `expo-cli` (`expo install expo-av @react-native-community/slider`)

 ## Usage
-Example app can be found in the folder [example-app](https://github.com/ihmpavel/expo-video-player/tree/master/example-app).
+Example app with various examples can be found in the folder [example-app](https://github.com/ihmpavel/expo-video-player/tree/master/example-app).

 ```
 import { Video } from 'expo-av'